 “I have dreams, but my parents don’t believe in them.”

-Teens don’t always have the maturity to realize their dreams are unrealistic, but high school is a great time for dreaming.
+Teens don’t always have the maturity to realize that their dreams are unrealistic, but high school is a great time for dreaming.
 They don’t need to know what they want to be when they’re in high school.
 They barely need to know what they want to be in college.
 But teens are often too afraid to admit their dreams because they don’t think you believe in them.
-Give your sons and daughters the space to try new things, change their minds, and explore different career paths.
-There’s a lot of room for detours in high school and even college.
+Give your sons and daughters the space to try new things, change their minds, and explore different career paths; there’s a lot of room for detours in high school and even college.

 “I don’t agree with my parents about ____, but I feel like I can’t be honest.”